cryptocmd-com/light-trader/README.md

 * Set-up a publicly accessible URL for the server.
 This could be done by running a the cloud server, or using a tool like _ngrok_.
-Please note, that the trading server listens on port 5000 by default.
+Please note, that when started in development mode from VS Code, the trading server listens on port 5000 by default.
 * Ensure you can access the _/status_ endpoint.
 E.g., if the hostname
   is: _https://47bcab0f0c3f.ngrok.io/_ then the status endpoint is